-Stunning scenery, impressive monuments and a rich culture a trip to Kumta in Uttara Kannada can be a memorable experience.
+Stunning scenery, impressive monuments and a rich culture, a trip to Kumta in Uttara Kannada can be a memorable experience.

-Along the Karnataka Coastline - Tourist places in and around Kumta
+Along The Karnataka Coastline - Tourist Places In And Around Kumta

 Those who like adventure sports can indulge in a bit of rock climbing.
 The ideal place for this is Yana in Kumta which has massive rock formations and some wonderful trekking trails.
 The Om Beach and the Gokarna Temple are other highlights of Kumta, as the town of Gokarna lies a small distance away from this place.

-For those with a spiritual bend of mind, Kumta's temples can provide an exhilarating experience.
+For those with a spiritual bent of mind, Kumta's temples can provide an exhilarating experience.
 The ancient temples like Sri Kumbeshwar, Shankar Narayan and Shantika Parmeshwari are examples of the old age Kavi art form.

 One of the advantages of visiting Kumta is that you can also include Karwar and Hanovar in your trip.
 Karwar has several beaches and temples.
 The Devbag Island is not just beautiful, but is also the perfect spot for scuba diving.
-Sightseeing at Hanovar includes the Sharavati delta, Kasarkod beach and the Apsarakonda waterfall.
+Sightseeing at Hanovar includes the Sharavati Delta, Kasarkod Beach and the Apsarakonda Waterfall.

 Winter is the best season to visit Kumta as the weather is pleasant and comfortable.